CN-UPB/DeepCoMP/README.md

 * More training + extra observation on the number of connecte UEs --> central agents learns to not be too greedy and only connect to 1 BS to not take away resources from other UE
     * Seems like this is due to longer training, not the additional observation (even though eps reward is slightly higher with the obs)
     * It seems like the extra obs rather hurts the agent in the MultiAgent setting and leads to worse reward --> disable
+* Agent learns well also with random waypoint UE movement.
+Multi-agent RL learns much faster than centralized.
+* Another benefit of multi-agent RL is that we can train with few UEs and then extend testing to many more UEs that use the same NN.
+That doesn't work with centralized RL as the fixed NN size depends on the number of UEs.

 ## Development